irinushirka/web_xml/README.md

 # web_xml
 ## Laba #6-7

-The task was to build the web presion of the XML app on Servlets.
+The task was to build the web version of the XML app on Servlets.

 Take a look on the results: